noagonzale38/docs/src/integrations/building-integrations.md

 The `is_new_ticket` denotes whether the request is being made due to a new ticket being created.
 Placeholders are supported in tags and other places, in which case `is_new_ticket` would be `false`.

 The `form_data` field is only included for **private** integrations.
-There is not reason for public integrations to include form data, as forms are specific to the server.
+There is no reason for public integrations to include form data, as forms are specific to the server.

 ### Headers and Secrets
 It is recommended that you add some kind of authentication to your API- or if you are making an integration that requests a public API, you will definitely be required to use authentication.
 Thankfully, you can add HTTP headers to your integration requests!